 The Ring of Fire is held on Canandaigua Lake, Honeoye Lake and Keuka Lake the Saturday before Labor Day each year.
 (Conesus Lake holds their Ring of Fire celebrations on Fourth of July weekend)

 Ring of Fire marks the unofficial end to summer in the Finger Lakes.
 The celebration starts at 9 p.m. on the Saturday of Labor Day weekend.
-On Canandaigua Lake, the first fire is lit at the top of Bare Hill overlooking the lake.
+On Canandaigua Lake, in Canandaigua, NY, the first fire is lit at the top of Bare Hill overlooking the lake.
 Shoreline residents then light flares, creating a glowing ring around the entire lake.
 There are plenty of private fireworks displays going on around the lake to enhance the celebration.

 The Ring of Fire is a spectacular site.
 Businesses and residents light flares along the shoreline, creating a ring of red lights around the lake and casting everything in an eerie red glow.
 This tradition stems from a Seneca Indian harvest festival where the Seneca would burn tobacco around the shore of the lake to give thanks for bountiful harvests.
 Many residents also choose to have private fireworks displays during that time.

 History of the Ring of Fire and Genundowa Day

 Genundowa (Festival of Lights) is a Seneca Indian custom where lake fires were lit to express gratitude for being saved from the Great Snake and for good hunting and fishing.
 Nowadays flares are used for Ring of Fire, but originally, the lake was lit with cattails soaked in kerosene and strategically stationed around the lake.